hortonworks-gallery/ambari-blueprints-view/README.md

   - ![Image](../master/screenshots/status-Hbase-started.png?raw=true)

 - Notice that the status check APIs did not require a request body but the stop/start ones did

+##### Add your own operations

+- You can add your own operations by modifying [the JSON](https://github.com/abajwa-hw/blueprints-view/blob/master/src/main/resources/index.html#L7) containing the sample operations